alpha-nero1/CrackingTheCodingInterview/README.md

 - 16.19 pond counter! knocked it out of the park!
 - 16.24 great way of finding pairs in an array that make a sum!
 - 16.26 Awesome calculator implementation!
 This is easily one of my most prized algorithms.

+###
+All of 17 is extremely hard.
+I have given these my best shot but will need to go back and fine-tune/bug-fix.